CrunchDAO Docs V3

 A sample prediction is provided to show the required format for the output of the submission.
 Any deviation from this format will result in an invalid submission.

-The crunch-cli also uses this file to perform a local check.
+The also uses this file to perform a local check.

 The values are usually either random or a constant.